CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 {: .text-center .text-gamma }
 NOTES

-These Emended Rules provide the published text with additions and emendations from offiicial errata and clarifications along with corrections to minor typographical, grammatical, clerical, and typesetting issues.
+The Emended Rules provide the published text with additions and emendations from offiicial errata and clarifications along with corrections to minor typographical, grammatical, clerical, and typesetting issues.
+Typically, errata will be reflected directly in the text while clarifications will be below the text and labeled "**Clarification**."
+Certain clarifications are given directly in the text when appropriate.
 All changes in the wording of the text are annotated but corrections to minor issues are not.

+The Emended Rules also include notices and comments beyond the official errata and clarifications.
+A **Notice** calls attention to certain rules or cards.
+A **Comment** explains a rule.

 [^crf-minion-characters]: Minion characters are not affected by cards that target agents.
 See [CRF, Rulings by Term, Minion Characters](/original/rulings/crf-15/#minion-characters)
 [^crf-terms-agent]: See [CRF 15, Rulings by Term, Agents](/original/rulings/crf-15/#agent).